-OCADA manages the personnel lifecycles for Air Defense Artillery (ADA) active and reserve component officers, warrant officers, and enlisted Soldiers; conducts branch marketing initiatives; and publishes the ADA Magazine in an effort to maintain the quality and health of ADA military occupational specialties (MOSs) and areas of concentration (AOCs) while improving the overall image of the branch and fostering espirit de corps.
+OCADA manages the personnel lifecycles for Air Defense Artillery (ADA) active and reserve component officers, warrant officers, and enlisted Soldiers; conducts branch marketing initiatives; and publishes the ADA Magazine in an effort to maintain the quality and health of ADA military occupational specialists (MOSs) and areas of concentration (AOCs) while improving the overall image of the branch and fostering espirit de corps.
 Components of OCADA include the Personnel Development Division (PDD) and the Branch Marketing Division (i.e. ADA News Online, ADA portion of the Fires Magazine).

 - Order ADA posters: Various 11x17 ADA posters.
 Include your name, address and telephone number.

-links to air and missile defense (AMD) articles form news media websites;
+Links to Air and Missile Defense articles form news media websites.

-and links to other helpful areas that contain information of specific interest to the branch such as distributive learning, directories, photo galleries, historical magazine archive, an ADA in Action series and other U.S. government websites.
+Links to other helpful areas that contain information of specific interest to the branch such as distributive learning, directories, photo galleries, magazine archive, ADA in action series and other US government websites.